jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I try AT&T. They are a monopoly.
 They control the entire phone network.
 Just needs some modifications.
 I present the system.
 Switching, routing, block messages, redundancy protocols, error correction.

 Eyes roll.
 At me.
 At the distributed network diagrams.
 Analog engineer approaches me, takes chalk from my hand, and says "Son, this is how a telephone works."
-Then ninety-four separate speakers describe AT&T phone system.
+Then ninety-four separate speakers describe the AT&T phone system.
 An executive says "Now do you see why block messages won't work?"

 I look at him.